Caitlin-cooling/CV/README.md

 ## CAITLIN COOLING
 [Projects](#projects) | [Skills](#skills) | [Experience](#experience) | [Education](#education) | [Networks](#networks-and-media)

-I am a full stack Ruby and JavaScript developer.
+I am a full stack Ruby and JavaScript developer, specialising in front end.

 Through my experience with QA, I found that I had a passion for software.
-I pursued this at first with my own self-directed learning, then seeking out opportunities such as a course at Bath College and Makers Academy to gain a foundation knowledge of professional level software development.
+I pursued this at first with my own self-directed learning, then seeking out opportunities such as courses at Bath City College and Makers Academy to gain a foundation knowledge of professional level software development.

 Outside of work, I love attending meetups to learn more about the field that I am excited by.
 I also enjoy exploring London's many galleries and museums.